top of page

 camera cage (preferred).

 c.
 Positioning the video monitor: Attach the video monitor to the foot of the monopod using a monitor mount screwed into the 3/8” thread (may require a 1/4 to 3/8 adapter) such as this Small Rig mount, positioning it comfortably at eye level.
 Adjust the monitor's angle and tilt as per your viewing preference.
 You will need a long enough HDMI cable to reach from your camera to the monitor.
-(Tip: Always carry extras!)
+(Pro Tip: Always carry extras!)

 attaching the monitor to the inverted monopod